Tel: 07538 367275

 filler@godaddy.com

 A naming or welcoming ceremony is an opportunity to welcome your new arrival into your family and the wider community.
-At the core of the ceremony are the promises that you make to your child as parents, to show your love and commitment to them.
+At the core of the ceremony are the promises that you make to your child as parents, to pledge your love and commitment to them.
 You can also choose significant adults from your circle of family and friends to make promises.
 Some parents like to keep the name 'Godparents'; others opt for a secular term such as 'Supporting Adults', 'Mentors' or 'Guide Parents.'

 A welcoming ceremony is a meaningful and memorable way to introduce adopted children or step children into your family and community.
 A ceremony like this can help create a much-needed sense of identity and belonging for children as they start a new chapter in their lives.